Lawal-Yusuf/myproject/README.md

 A key query identifies products with low stock levels (unitsinstock < 10), which is critical for reordering and preventing stockouts.
 It also identifies all discontinued products.
 Employee & Supplier Information:Queries retrieve employees based on their hire date and format their names for better readability.
 Supplier Data: The script filters suppliers by country (USA), which could be a first step in analyzing the supply chain.

+Adidas US sales Analysis with Excel.
+This report provides a detailed analysis of the Adidas US sales data for the years 2020 and 2021.
+The primary dataset contains transactional sales records across various retailers, regions, and product categories.
+The total revenue generated during this period was approximately $899.76 million, with a total operating profit of $339.69 million, yielding an average operating margin of about 37.8%.
+The analysis reveals that West Gear was the top-performing retailer by a significant margin in both revenue and profit.
+The most lucrative product category is Men's Street Footwear, which is the highest-selling product across most retailers.
+Sales are distributed across three methods: In-store, Online, and Outlet, with In-store and Online sales showing the highest profitability.
+The West region emerges as the most significant market, contributing the largest share of both sales and profit.